WHAT IS FASHION

 How to Become a Fashion Journalist, Writer, or Other Fashion Media Professional

 Earning a degree in Fashion Media is a solid first step towards a career in this field.
 A degree will equip you with fashion journalism skills and knowledge of fashion business essentials such as design and marketing.
-If you graduate with a Fashion Media degree, you will have fundamental content creation skills and a strong foundational knowledge of the fashion world, allowing you to capably write about it.
+If you graduate with a Fashion Media degree, you will have fundamental content creation skills and strong foundational knowledge of the fashion world, allowing you to capably write about it.
 The right school will also offer you hands-on experiences and help you establish contacts in the fashion industry to round out your career preparation.

 Aspiring fashion media specialists can carve out a career path without a Fashion Media degree, although this can be a slower process and may result in lower pay.
 A degree program provides classroom learning and internship opportunities that can give you a competitive edge.